Pork Cabbage Dumplings. Crispy, savory, meaty potstickers packed with a deliciously seasoned ground pork and cabbage with garlic and ginger.

 - Ginger: To add flavor and this also helps to tenderize the meat!

-- White granulated sugar: To balance the saltiness from the soy sauce.
-Sugar is commonly used in Chinese cuisine for balancing flavors.
+- White granulated sugar: to balance the saltiness from the soy sauce.
+Sugar is commonly used in Chinese cuisine to balance flavors.

-- Chicken bouillon powder: To give the filling a depth of flavor!
-This can be omitted if needed.
+- Chicken bouillon powder: to give the filling depth of flavor.
+This can be omitted.

 - White pepper: or black pepper as a substitute to flavor the filling.

-- Regular soy sauce: This is the key ingredient to our simple dipping sauce!
+- Regular soy sauce: the key ingredient to our simple dipping sauce!

-- Chinese Chili oil: store bought or for homemade recipe click here.
-This is optional but it adds a spicy kick to the sauce.
+- Chinese Chili Oil: store bought or homemade (I share a recipe for this on the blog).
+Optional but it adds a spicy kick!

 How to make Pork Cabbage Dumplings